trekhleb/homemade-machine-learning/README.md

 _Usage examples: spam-filters, language detection, finding similar documents, handwritten letters recognition, etc._

 #### 🤖 Logistic Regression
+Logistic regression is one such regression algorithm which can be used for performing classification problems.
+It calculates the probability that a given value belongs to a specific class.
+If the probability is more than 50%, it assigns the value in that particular class else if the probability is less than 50%, the value is assigned to the other class.
+Therefore, we can say that logistic regression acts as a binary classifier.

+Working of a Logistic Model
+For linear regression, the model is defined by:
+                       𝑦=𝛽0+𝛽1𝑥  - (i)

+and for logistic regression, we calculate probability, i.e. y is the probability of a given variable x belonging to a certain class.
+Thus, it is obvious that the value of y should lie between 0 and 1.

+But, when we use equation(i) to calculate probability, we would get values less than 0 as well as greater than 1.
+That doesn’t make any sense .
+So, we need to use such an equation which always gives values between 0 and 1, as we desire while calculating the probability.

 - 📗 [Math | Logistic Regression](homemade/logistic_regression) - theory and links for further readings
 - ⚙️ [Code | Logistic Regression](homemade/logistic_regression/logistic_regression.py) - implementation example